seamplex/feenox/doc/FAQ.md

 It does not mean anything particular, but

- * the last X makes it rhyme with UNIX and Linux
+ * The last X makes it rhyme with UNIX and Linux.
- * noX means that there is no graphical (i.e. _X_) interface
+ * "noX" means that there is no graphical (i.e. _X_) interface
  * Fee-no means that there are no fees involved (free as in "free beer")
  * FeenoX is the successor of the now-superseded FEA program Fino
- * it rhymes with FEniCS
+ * It rhymes with FEniCS
- * with some luck one can read "Finite ElEments NO-X"
+ * With some luck one can read "Finite ElEments NO-X"
- * with mode luck "FrEE" (as in "free speech")
+ * With mode luck, "FrEE" (as in "free speech")

 # Why nothing happens when I double click on `feenox.exe`?